 But I do think the color of the faux rock blends in nicely with the rest of our existing real rocks.

-Here is a better view of the big rock wall and the colors that the rocks are.
+Here is a better view of the big rock wall and the colors of the rocks.

 The hoses from the pool to the pump are pretty much hidden by the potted plants.
 The blue stick hidden behind the plants are the pool net and vacuum that we use to keep the pool clean.
 It’s also a perfect spot for those items to get hidden now.